StarterSquad/prudentia/README.md

 Of course you can extend the toolkit with providers and tasks of your own.

-# Getting started
+## Getting started

 Getting started with Prudentia is super easy.
+Just:

+- make sure you have python
+- clone prudentia and run the setup
+- start the cli

+Here the steps are in a bit more detail

-## Prerequisites
+### Prerequisites

 **Make sure you have python and virtualenv installed**: